-The deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
-The paragraphs of the standards that are cited for the deficiency are those that most directly relate to the deficiency.
-The deficiency also relates, however, to other paragraphs of those standards and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.
+Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
+The paragraphs of the standards that are cited for each deficiency are those that most directly relate to the deficiency.
+The deficiencies also relate, however, to other paragraphs of those standards and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.